Effect of Ivermectin on Time to Resolution of Symptoms

 Merck say ", In accidental intoxication with, or significant exposure to, unknown quantities of veterinary formulations of ivermectin in humans, either by ingestion, inhalation, injection, or exposure to body surfaces, the following adverse effects have been reported most frequently: rash, edema, headache, dizziness, asthenia, nausea, vomiting, and diarrhea.
 Other adverse effects that have been reported include seizure, ataxia, dyspnea, abdominal pain, paresthesia, urticaria, and contact dermatitis."

 Two Groups Review Evidence for Ivermectin Very Differently Recently, a large, multi-center based group of Canadian researchers Bartoszco of McMaster University, et al) conducted a living systematic review and network meta-analysis to investigate and compare the effects of possible repurposed drugs for prophylaxis on SARS-CoV-2.
-UK-based group reviewed for their systematic review on ivermectin known as the British Ivermectin Recommendation Development (BIRD) COVID-19.
+The UK-based group reviewed their systematic review on ivermectin, known as the British Ivermectin Recommendation Development (BIRD) COVID-19.

 The Ivermectin Story

 Ivermectin, 'Wonder drug' from Japan: the human use perspective with Ivermectin history.
 The scientist who found the substance some 50 years ago in a bit of Japanese soil called it "astonishingly safe" in 2011 and a "wonder drug" in a class with penicillin and aspirin.
 Other scientists agree it has a stellar safety record.